anupam-kumar-krishnan/Namaste-JavaScript/Ep.15 Asynchronous JavaScript & EVENT LOOP from scratch 🔥.md

 - Event Loop has just one job
 - It's only job is to like continuously **monitor** the _**Call Stack**_ as well as the _**Callback Queue**_
 - If the Call Stack is empty and this Event loop sees that there is also a function waiting to be executed in the Callback Queue.
-- So Event Loop just takes the function and pushes indise the _Call Stack._ And the callback method is like quickly executed then.
+- So Event Loop just takes the function and pushes inside the _Call Stack._ And the callback method is like quickly executed then.
 - So now the callback method runs the code line by line, and just sees the **`console.log("Callback");`** , it prints this callback inside the console
 - When the `Event Loop` picks the _**callback**_ from the callback queue, it then **_removes_** from the _Callback Queue_

 ## _Why do we need Event Loop_
-- Suppose user clicks on a button 7-8 times continuously, it that case the callabck will be pushed inside Callback Queue for 7-8 times.
+- Suppose user clicks on a button 7-8 times continuously, it that case the callback will be pushed inside Callback Queue for 7-8 times.
 - There will be 7-8 Callback functions waiting to get executed inside this _**Callback Queue**_ = We will have a queue of Callback functions waiting to be executed
 - And Event Loop will continuously check whether the Call Stack is empty or not.
 And if the Call Stack is _**Empty**_ and there is some function lined up to be executed in the Callback Queue.
 So _**Event Loop**_ takes that function and put it inside the **_Call Stack_**